 Some engineering and trade schools offer week-long courses in boiler operation and maintenance.
 Additionally, semester-long courses in stationary steam engineering may be available to individuals preparing for state boilermakers' license exams.

 The National Board of Boiler and Pressure Vessel Inspectors also offers certificate courses, such as a boiler repair seminar and a welding workshop.
 The U.S. Bureau of Labor Statistics (BLS) maintains that more apprenticeship opportunities may be available to those who have completed a welding training program.

 Trade unions and employers offer formal apprenticeships that usually last four years.
 Apprentices receive comprehensive training that includes both field and classwork.
 According to the BLS, apprenticeships allow boiler mechanics to earn income while they train for a period of 2,000 hours or more each year.
 Apprentices receive hands-on training supervised by experienced boiler mechanics.
 They learn the physical aspects of the job while working on repairs and applying knowledge gained in the classroom.

 In class, apprentices might learn to read blueprints, set up assemblies and weld plates under pressure.
 The BLS states that students typically spend a minimum of 144 hours in class during every year of an apprenticeship.

 Career Information for Boiler Mechanics

-The BLS predicted that boilermakers would see about average job growth between 2014 and 2024.
-Job positions were expected to grow by 9%.
+The BLS predicted that boilermakers would see about average job growth between 2018 and 2028.
+Job positions were expected to grow as fast as the average.
 The organization maintained that the dangerous and physically demanding nature of the job would cause some to pursue other trades or retire.

 Boiler mechanics often work in the commercial construction, manufacturing or energy industries.
-The BLS reported that boilermakers earned a mean salary of $60,660 as of May 2015.
+The BLS reported that boilermakers earned a median salary of $62,150 as of May 2018.
 Those who hold professional certification may find more opportunities for advancement to supervisor or managerial positions.

 Certification and Licensure